vuicash/coinrac/doc/tor.md

-TOR SUPPORT IN RAPTOREUM CORE
+TOR SUPPORT IN COINRAC CORE
 =======================

 It is possible to run Raptoreum Core as a Tor hidden service, and connect to such services.